French experts hunt for Argentina helicopter crash clues

 "A very thorough, highly professional investigation is under way," Ana Pamela Suarez, president of the Air Accident Investigation Board, told reporters at the crash site.

 Four French experts arrived in La Rioja province on Wednesday.
-Investigators will be focussing on whether pilot error or a mechanical failure was to blame for the collision during the filming of the reality TV programme "Dropped."
+Investigators will be focusing on whether pilot error or a mechanical failure was to blame for the collision during the filming of the reality TV program "Dropped."

 Amateur video of the crash shot from the ground showed the two helicopters flying at low altitude when one veered into the path of the other, its rotors appearing to clip the railings or tail of the other helicopter.